The Santa Fe Etching Club at ARGOS Studio/Gallery

 promote the intaglio method in Santa Fe by

-maintaining an accessible printing shop for
+maintaining an accessible shop for local artists.

 We moved into